 A home movie showing civic decorations to streets and buildings in Gateshead and Newcastle as part the coronation of Queen Elizabeth II in June 1953.
 The film also features a parade of bagpipers making their way through another town, probably in the Scottish Borders.

-An amateur film of Queen Elizabeth II coronation celebrations taking place in London as well as Stockton-on-Tees in June 1953 made by local toyshop owner Leslie Brown.
+An amateur film of Queen Elizabeth II coronation celebrations taking place in Stockton-on-Tees in June 1953 made by local toyshop owner Leslie Brown.
 The film includes the coronation of the Stockton Coronation Queen at the Globe Theatre and festive decorations in Stockton town centre.
 At Ropner Park, Stockton’s Coronation Gala takes place, the parade led by the Stockton Coronation Queen.
 The final part of the film records a Mayor’s Sunday parade on Stockton High Street.
-The amateur film is intercut with footage and titles from a commercial film of the Coronation in London.

 An amateur film of the visit to Stockton-on-Tees by Queen Elizabeth II and Prince Philip the Duke of Edinburgh on Monday 4th June 1956 made by Leslie Brown, owner of a record and toy shop on the High Street.
 The film records the arrival of the royal couple, a civic reception taking place outside the town hall watched by patriotic crowds, and a drive through the streets.
 At Stockton Racecourse the 1st Battalion of the Loyal North Lancashire Regiment march on to the course and are inspected by the Queen.
 The final part shows the Royal Yacht Britannia anchored at Tees Dock before sailing out to sea.